atomBame/pop_demo/README.md

 Steps to Run confirming specs:

 - bundle install
-- rake db:migrate ( using sqllite DB)
+- rake db:migrate ( using sqlite DB)
 - rspec

 Notes:

-This has been a fun project and I apreciate your time looking over the code.
+This has been a fun project and I appreciate your time looking over the code.
 I chose to initiate this app a rails 7 application.
-The desired logic has been displayeed in the rspec test suite.
+The desired logic has been displayed in the rspec test suite.
 I decided to complete levels 1 and 2.
-I completed each level as a seperate Pull Request.
-I hope this helps to make the reveiw process easier.
+I completed each level as a separate Pull Request.
+I hope this helps to make the review process easier.
 Please let me know if you encounter any issues, it will require Rails 7 and Ruby 3.2.2.

 Thank you!